Reedtrullz/mdbook-test/src/ledger/index.md

 1. [Follow Ledger's official documentation][1]
 1. At the **Pending Ledger review** screen, press **both buttons** on your Ledger
-1. Connect your Ledger to THORSwap or whatever front-end supports Ledger and THORChain
+1. Connect your Ledger to whatever front-end supports Ledger and THORChain

 <div class="warning">
-Failure to press both buttons at the **Pending Ledger review** screen this will cause your Ledger to be unable to connect!
+Failure to press both buttons at the "Pending Ledger review" screen will cause your Ledger connection to fail!
 </div>

 ## Failed Ethereum transactions